bilalchrome/TigerBelly/README.md

 When running the script, only write the number of the episode itself.
 I will be updating the txt file weekly with new episodes coming out.

+**Make sure the txt file and the script are in the same directory, otherwise you will have to specifiy that in the script**

 ## Dependencies

 + mpv